neurodebian/neurodebian/sphinx/faq.rst

   In the course of our own research endeavors |we| have joined forces to develop `PyMVPA -- a Python framework for multivariate pattern analysis of neural data <http://www.pymvpa.org>`_.
-To conveniently deployment PyMVPA for anyone using Debian-derived distributions this package repository was created initially.
+To conveniently deploy PyMVPA for anyone using Debian-derived distributions this package repository was created initially.
 Besides the PyMVPA_ project |we| collaborate with the `NiPy team
   <http://neuroimaging.scipy.org>`_ on various projects, such as NiBabel_ and
   NiPype_.
-Quickly NeuroDebian_ became the ultimate integrated environment for all these projects.
-We are now constantly working on enriching this environment with as many additional relevant software as possible.
+Quickly NeuroDebian_ became the ultimate integrated environment for all these projects -- and we are constantly working on enriching this environment with as many additional relevant software as possible.